joaompinto/PPython/README.md

-# Portable Standard Python (for Windows)
+# Portable Python Runtime (for Windows)

-PSPython is a minimal Python distribution (for Windows) rebuilt from the Python embeddable zip file distributed by the [Python Software Foundation](https://www.python.org/downloads/windows/).
+PPython is a minimal Python distribution (for Windows) based on the Python embeddable zip file distributed by the [Python Software Foundation](https://www.python.org/downloads/windows/).

+# More than embeddable ?

+PPython extends python embeddable with:
+- The "pip" package manager

 # How to Build
 ```ps